• Skip to primary navigation

 Add 1 tin Chickpeas.

-Now add 1 tsp Garam Masala Powder and 1/4 tsp Dry Fenugreek and simmer for 5 minutes on high.
+Now add 1 teaspoon Garam Masala Powder and ¼ teaspoon Dry Fenugreek and simmer for 5 minutes on high.

 Chickpeas, Garam Masala and fenugreek added to pan